sergioaugrod/artron/README.md

 # Artron

-Communicates with temperature sensors and luminosity connected to an Arduino and publishes a MQTT broker.
+Communicates with sensors(temperature and luminosity) connected to an Arduino and publishes to a MQTT broker.
 I used gem [Artoo](https://github.com/hybridgroup/artoo) to perform communication with the Arduino.

 ## Installation